MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

         // Get the Windows FrameworkElement corresponding to the Element that the effect is attached to frameworkElement = Control == null ?
 Container : Control;

-        // Get access to the TouchEffect class in the PCL effect = (TouchTracking.TouchEffect)Element.Effects.
+        // Get access to the TouchEffect class in the .NET Standard library effect = (TouchTracking.TouchEffect)Element.Effects.
                     FirstOrDefault(e => e is TouchTracking.TouchEffect);